michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 C:\Users\Paul\.pyenv\pyenv-win\versions\3.12.10\Lib\site-packages\pyenv-virtualenv-windows
 ~~~

 Dock 'pyenv-virtualenv' for Windows as plugin into 'pyenv' for Windows.
-You must call the following 3 commands in a separate console terminal with 'Administrator' privileges:
+You must call the following 3 commands in aconsole terminal:
 ~~~{.cmd}
 cd {location path}
 dir
 install.bat
 ~~~

+In case of detected path conflicts, read the unit '[Path Conflicts](#path_conficts)' to get help.

 Finally, use these commands to manage virtual environments in your projects: